 Anti-bacterial Spray or gel

 If climbing over your fellow passengers every time you want to clean your hands is undesirable because…germs, pack a spray or hand gel.
+Something like a simple Hand Sanitizer should do the job of taking the fight to the germs just fine.
 Make sure it’s a natural/non-toxic option if you can.
 I prefer a spray with lavender in it like this one.

 Toiletries in Clear Bag